aiman-al-masoud/noadpad_deprecated/README.md

 # noadpad
-No-Ad-Pad is a simple, add-free, notes app for Android.
+No-Ad-Pad is a simple, ad-free (as the name says), notes app for Android.
 In addition to the core note-taking functionalities, I've decided to include some fairly uncommon features for an Android notes app, including:

 - self organizing collections: you can create collections add add a list of tags to each.